 Gerontology and Aging

 Examination of the biological, social, and psychological aspects of aging as they affect the adaptation of the individual to the environment.
 The economic, political, and legal issues which affect the administration of human service organizations are studied.
 Emphasis on human service intervention with the elderly client.
 3 Credits (3 Lecture) Prerequisite(s): PSY111 or SOC111 or HSR115.
-As needed.
+Spring Only.

 Introduction to the basic principles of behavior change and their application in a variety of settings.
 The principles examined draw upon the areas of operant and classical conditioning, modeling, cognitive theory, and single-subject experimental methodology.
 Techniques based on these principles are discussed, including shaping, contingency management, stimulus control, desensitization, modeling, self-destruction, and outcome evaluation.
 Various settings where these techniques have been applied are considered, including home, school, industry, clinic, prison, and community.
 Ethical issues are explored.
 3 Credits (3 Lecture) Prerequisite(s): PSY111.
 As needed.